 1. Should we treat 'C' as average?
 I recommend against it.
 'C' is not seen as average by parents or outsiders, so it miscommunicates.
-'B' seems closer to average these days.

-- 2. Should we inflate grades?
+2. Should we inflate grades?
 This question assumes a standard that is set.
-The standard has been moving. and it communicates a truth.
+The standard has been moving, and it communicates a truth.
 As with any standard that moves, we aren't inflating if we're conforming to the communication of the day.
 For those who think grades are a justice matter-the percentage reflects an absolute level of mastery, read the earlier section on the inadequacy of grade percentages for mastery.
+If the language used in this document were taken as 17th century English, it would mean something very different.

-So, it's actually not inflation to calibrate to standard understandings.
-It is possible for too many A's to be given, or too many on the Deans List.
-This is also problematic because it also miscommunicates, especially from an academically rigorous school. - 3.
-How should we calibrate our GPA's?
-I recommend that schools, for high school, try to calibrate to the state that they're in.
+3. How should we calibrate our GPA's?
+I

+recommend that schools, for high school, try to calibrate to the state that they're in.
 Check with local schools.
 You want to align with what other schools with similar student bodies do in your area.